 Some states may allow nurse assistants to work for a limited time while going through the application and testing process.
 A nurse assistant can only be designated a CNA after completing the registration process.

-The U.S. Bureau of Labor Statistics (BLS) projected that employment of nursing aides, attendants and orderlies will increase 21% for the years 2012-2022 (www.bls.gov).
-In May 2012, the BLS stated that nursing assistants earned $24,420 as a median annual wage.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment of nursing assistants will increase 21% from 2012-2022, which is notably faster than the average for all occupations.
+In May 2013, the BLS stated that nursing assistants earned $24,890 as a median annual wage.

 Related to CNA - Certified Nurse Assistant: Educational Requirements